About GSHA

 What We Do

 GSHA Chapters boast extensive member libraries with collections of Hispanic genealogical records, maps, Hispanic family histories & documents; history books and genealogical extraction data.
-Each of our chapters, the Fray Angelico Chavez Chapter (FACC-GSHA)/Pueblo, the Southern California Chapter (GSHA-SC), and the Utah Chapter -Utah Group (Genealogical Society of Hispanic America Utah Chapter)assist and provide basic instruction for their new members along with in-depth research opportunities for experienced members.
+Each of our chapters, the Fray Angelico Chavez Chapter (FACC-GSHA)/Pueblo, the Southern California Chapter (GSHA-SC), and the Utah Chapter assist and provide basic instruction for their new members along with in-depth research opportunities for experienced members.

-GSHA maintains strong professional affiliations with other historical and genealogical research associations throughout the country and is a member of the Federal Genealogical Society (FGS).
+GSHA maintains strong professional affiliations with other historical and genealogical research associations throughout the country and is a member of the National Genealogical Society (NGS).

 GSHA publishes an extensive quarterly journal, Nuestras Raíces, and a quarterly newsletter, Noticias de Nuestras Raíces, available to members.

-GSHA annually hosts a genealogical conference and business meeting, where we gather together as genealogists and historians to share the newest information,and, as friends and colleagues, to renew friendships and affiliations as “primos.”
+GSHA annually hosts a genealogical conference and annual meeting to share the newest information, and as friends and colleagues renew friendships and affiliations as “primos.”

 Moya Family